Nine Illinois Communities Among Top Worst Housing Market

 What Experts Say About Data Released On The Nine Illinois Communities Among Top Worst Housing Market

-Massimo Ressa, the CEO of Gustan Cho Associates and a long-time Naperville, Illinois resident, said the following:
+Tammy Trainor, COO of Capital Lending Network (CLN) dba Gustan Cho Associates and a long-time Naperville, Illinois resident, said the following:

 The city has a reputation for being one of the most well-off places in Illinois, yet more than a quarter of all listed homes have cut their prices and the average price of property has fallen by 2.2 percent in the last two years.